 Simplifying and prioritizing cultural affiliation was also a major proposal in the meeting.
 The way the regulations are currently stated, O'Brien said that there can be a perceived higher standard for identifying cultural affiliation that goes beyond what is in the Act.
-This would provide clear instructions for museums and federal agencies to assist in resolving cases of multiple culturally affiliated tribes who make competing requests for cultural affiliation or repatriation.
+This would provide clear instructions for museums and federal agencies to assist in resolving cases of multiple culturally affiliated tribes who make competing requests for cultural affiliation or repatriation is to avoid having to repatriate.
+So, I think we need to do more prior to any kind of discoveries."